mrp089/simvascular.github.io/README.md

 </div>
 ```

-To update information in the Recent News section, update the following five places when applicable:

-1. The relevant icon for the news type (ex: a calendar icon)
-2. The description of the news type (ex: "Event")
-3. The date the news takes place (ex: MAY 3 - 5, 2023)
-4. The name of the news (ex: Workshop at the CMBBE symposium)
-5. The place the news takes place (ex: Takes place in Paris, France)

 After updating the Recent News section, you can render `index.html` in a local server to check how it looks and if the presentation is how you intended.

 ### Updating the Team section

-To add a new profile in the Team section, copy the template code below and change the code in the following places:
+To add a new profile in the Team section, copy the template code below and change the code in the following places.

-1. Replace `href="path_link"` with a relevant link that would give the user more information on the person.
-This could be a link to an institutional profile page or a LinkedIn profile.

-2. Replace `src="image_source"` with the path to an image of the person.
-Images for these sections would be placed in the `img/team/` folder.
-The dimensions of this image must be a perfect square, so that the profile icon is circular.

-3. Replace `alt="alt_of_image"` with a description of what the image is showing.
-This alternate description will only show if the website cannot access the image.

-4. Replace `name_of_person` with the first and last name of the person you want to add.

 ```
 <div class="col-md-4 col-6">